 I loved Amy!
 She was so accommodating, sweet and helpful!
 I think she’s a great sleep coach and will go along to help many moms with sleep coaching.
 She was so easy to work with and very encouraging.
 I can’t say enough good things about Amy.
 I will surely refer friends, family and acquaintances your way should they need help in the sleep department.
 I’m looking forward to many more restful nights ahead! —Cari Caramonta

 Amy and I don’t see sleep coaching as a hobby.
-It’s a profession we take seriously and have the guarantee and a giant list of testimonials to back that up!
+It’s a profession we take seriously otherwise we wouldn’t be able to have the only 110% Money Back Guarantee in the industry!

 Lauren Hengeveld: Art Director

 I first met Lauren a decade ago when she joined my Caregroup at church as an unmarried gal working as a senior graphic designer for Crate and Barrel.
 (Actually, that was the same group where I met Katie Yonke below!)

 It’s been amazing to get to know her at a deeper level over the years, attending her marriage to Gerrit, and then babysitting her two adorable boys, Ivan (4) and Abraham (2).
 Baby #3 is coming later this year!
 All the Hengeveld babies are adorable, so my girls are really excited to meet this newest addition!

 Lauren is a bigger blessing than I could ever convey in three paragraphs.
 Every piece of artwork associated with Mighty Moms including the logo, has had her stylish touch or approval.